p-med/Congreso_WebScrapping/README.md

-# Bill's production and development of paraguayan congressmen
+# Bills production and development of paraguayan congressmen

 The idea behind this is to make the projects, content and authors data more available and to improve over accountability when it comes to judge paraguyan congressmen.